EmbedJournal/embedjournal/_posts/2013-06-26-programming-lcd-in-8-bit-mode.md

 ### Source File lcd.c

 Now all that is remaining is to collect all the functions above and put then in a single C source file and include necessary header files and we are good to go.
-This is how you final C source file should look like.
+This is how your final C source file should look like.
 Use the small icon below the source code to copy the code with proper formatting.

 ``` c
 /*